 Faculty should identify a student to guide on a research project related to mind, brain, or behavior, and submit a one-page application for funding.
 The application should include:

-1. a description of the project with a clear connection to mind, brain, or behavior
+1. A description of the project with clear designation of the connection to mind, brain, and behavior (see MBBI’s fit document for guidance) - one page

-2. the role of the student, addressing why this particular student is a good fit for the project
+2. The student’s resume and a description of the role of the student, addressing why this particular student is a good fit for the project - one-to-two paragraphs

-3. potential broader impacts (e.g., broadening the MBB pipeline, public engagement, etc.).
+3. Potential broader impacts (e.g., broadening the MBB pipeline, public engagement, etc.) - one paragraph, if any

-Submit proposals and questions to Ben Lennertz, chair of the MBBI advisory committee.
+Submit proposals to Ben Lennertz, chair of the MBBI advisory committee.

 Selection Process